 The Reverend Capo worked to minister to a congregation adjusting to this change, those mourning the loss of a beloved building and location, and those excited about new opportunities.
 In addition to morning worship, Rev. Capo offered a menu of religious, education, or social activities to appeal to the members.
 He was active on The Inter-Religious Council of Linn County, and served as a moderator on Ethical Perspectives in the News on KCRG.
 Throughout all of these efforts, he was an active member of the greater Cedar Rapids community, building bridges to diverse factions and providing a visible Unitarian Universalist presence.

 The congregation was saddened when Reverend Capo departed from Peoples in June 2014 to serve the Dupage Unitarian Universalist Church in Naperville, Illinois.
 The Reverend Jeff Briere became interim minister in August of that year, and the congregation voted in April of 2015 to explore a new ministerial model offered by the Unitarian Universalist Association.
 Developmental Ministry matches ministers with specialized skills to congregations in order to facilitate growth and transformation.
-The congregation is now eagerly preparing to welcome a new minister to Cedar Rapids in 2016.

 - 1855 First attempt to gather a Universalist Congregation.

 - 1869 First Universalist Society of Cedar Rapids established.

 - 1914 Van Vechten Guild founded.